plone/documentation/docs/classic-ui/viewlets.md

 </configure>
 ```

 #### Overriding a viewlet registration

-To change a viewlets manager, we can override the registration in our custom Plone add-on package as follow:
+To change a viewlets manager, we can override the registration in our custom Plone add-on package as follows:

 ```xml
 <!-- move contentleadimage viewlet to different viewletmanager -->